pryvyd9/StereoOriginal/README.md

 ![rotate what is left of traced object and rotate it to create a flower](https://github.com/prizrak9/StereoOriginal/blob/dev/docs/flower.png?raw=true)

 ## Known Issues
 Combinations Shift + any Numpad key isn't working.
-There's a bug in glfw. https://github.com/glfw/glfw/issues/670
+It's a windows' "feature". https://github.com/glfw/glfw/issues/670